openthread/wireshark/WiresharkForThread.md

     nmake -f Makefile.nmake maintainer-clean

-## Using Git and Github ##
+## Using Git and Bitbucket ##

 This section is more about how the Thread Wireshark repository works in conjunction with the Wireshark Git repository and gives guidance on how to submit changes.

 ### Git configuration ###

-You will need to do the following to make Git work properly with Github repositories:
+You will need to do the following to make Git work properly with Bitbucket Git repositories:

     git config user.name "John Doe"
     git config user.email "johndoe@example.com"